Car Audio Grounding Guide - How to Get a Better Amp Ground

 An amp ground is the negative connection from the amplifier to the vehicle chassis or electrical ground path.

 Most car audio amplifiers use a power wire from the battery or distribution block and a ground wire to the vehicle chassis.
 The ground wire gives the amplifier a return path.
+For the amp to work correctly, that ground path needs to be strong.

 A good amp ground should be: